DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 With the `provide_context` and `consume_context` methods on `Scope`, we can share values to descendants without having to pass values through component props.
 This has the side-effect of making our datasources less obvious from a high-level perspective, but it makes our components more modular within the same codebase.

 To make app-global state easier to reason about, Dioxus makes all values provided through `provide_context` immutable.
-This means any library built on top of `provide_context` needs to use interior mutability to modify share global state.
+This means any library built on top of `provide_context` needs to use interior mutability to modify shared global state.

 In these cases, App-Global state needs to manually track which components need to be re-generated.

-To regenerate *any* component in your app, you can get a handle the Dioxus' internal scheduler through `schedule_update_any`:
+To regenerate *any* component in your app, you can get a handle to the Dioxus' internal scheduler through `schedule_update_any`:

 ```rust
 let force_render = cx.schedule_update_any();